rbuchs/opinion-formation/report/README.md

 # Report Folder

-Our final project report is report.pdf
+Our final project report is `report.pdf`.